Dominic Fritz: As mayor of Timișoara

+During his mandates, Fritz led the city through record investments in public schools and urban mobility and transformed Timișoara City Hall into the most digitally advanced local administration in Romania.

+Under his leadership, the municipality attracted €500 million in European funds and launched ambitious urban regeneration projects.

 Following the 2022 Russian invasion of Ukraine and the subsequent refugee crisis, he helped establish coalition of support Timișoara for Ukraine, an initiative that brought NGOs, religious communities, local entrepreneurs and citizens together to support Ukrainian citizens and local authorities, especially from the sister city of Chernivtsi.
 Its main objectives are buying vital equipment for Ukraine and developing a complex system for receiving, supporting and integrating refugees arriving in Timișoara.

 Being a vocal campaigner for a less car-centric urban mobility, he has attracted European funding from the Recovery and Resilience Plan for Romania (PNRR) in order to renew the city's public transport fleet.
 The amount of 308 million lei will be used to buy 30 electric buses, eight trolleybuses and 17 trams.
 PNRR is a plan approved in 2021 for Romania's economic recovery package ensuing COVID-19 pandemic, and is part of Next Generation EU economic recovery package.

 In 2021, the local branch of USR elected Fritz as its president, who ran unopposed.

-On 17 January 2022, members of the extremist ultranationalist party Alianța pentru Unirea Românilor (Alliance for the Union of Romanians), along with individuals from the neo-Nazi group Noua Dreaptă (New Right), stormed Timișoara's city hall, chanting slogans against the mayor.
+On 17 January 2022, members of the right wing party Alianța pentru Unirea Românilor (Alliance for the Union of Romanians), along with individuals from the far-right group Noua Dreaptă (New Right), stormed Timișoara's city hall, chanting slogans against the mayor.
 The incident provoked widespread outrage across Romania.
 In response, the mayors of 23 Romanian cities signed a declaration of solidarity with Fritz and urged the state to adopt a firmer stance against such acts of aggression.